Our Philosophy

 Why the name'Tara'?

-The name Tara Retreats was inspired by the Tara River in Montenegro, one of the last wild rivers in Europe, symbolizing untamed beauty—a river untouched by modernity, guiding us to rediscover our own wildness.
+The name Tara Retreats is inspired by the Tara River in Montenegro—one of Europe’s last wild rivers.
+Its untamed beauty, untouched by modern life, symbolizes the journey to rediscover our own wildness.
+The river flows near the land where Marijana’s grandparents lived, grounding the retreat deeply in her family roots.

 Our Tara Facilitators